tersellers91/Sullix/README.md

 # Sullix
-TUI front-end for sww wallpaper tool.
+TUI front-end for swww wallpaper tool.

 Dependencies:
 swww (make sure that swww-daemon is running)